 Known for their beautiful bespoke buttercream cakes, Lazy Baking Studio offers small-group workshops for those who are interested in learning the art of crafting confections.
 Instructors carefully guide students on how to bake, layer, and cream a cake.
 For the finishing touch, participants get to decorate their own creations with edible glitters, gold foils, and sugar gemstones.

-Try your hand at the new cake trend sweeping the globe, the Fault Line Cake ($1,080), or stick to the classic Pastel Buttercream Cake ($880) for starters.
+Try your hand at the new cake trend sweeping the globe, the Fault Line cake (starting from $1,080), or stick to the classic pastel buttercream cake (starting from $880) for starters.
 As part of your baking lesson, the teachers will also serve homemade madeleines and tea in class, so you know a good time is guaranteed.

 Offering a range of cooking and baking classes for both adults and children, The Mixing Bowl takes you back to basics and equips you with the tools for making baked goods at home anytime you want.
 Using simple ingredients and processes, kids’ classes also provide a great learning opportunity, giving little ones the chance to divide, weigh, and (when they get to taste the fruits of their labour) conquer.

-Intro to Breadmaking ($550) is a good class to start with that lets you master kaiser rolls and soda bread.
-If you’re looking for something out of the ordinary, you can try the Scandinavian Baking Class ($600) that will teach you how to make cardamom knots and spicy honey cakes.
+Intro to breadmaking ($600) is a good class to start with that lets you master kaiser rolls and soda bread.
+If you’re looking for something out of the ordinary, you can try the Scandinavian baking class ($600) that will teach you how to make cardamom knots and spicy honey cupcakes.
 There are also several classes specialising in gluten-free and vegan dishes, as well as other specific dietary needs.

 The Mixing Bowl, 23/F, The Pemberton, 22–26 Bonham Strand, Sheung Wan, (+852) 2524 0001